Skip to Content

 Physical Therapy Billing Fraud (2024)

-Chang Goo Yoon, a physicial therapist was convicted of healthcare fraud following a seven-day jury trial.
+Chang Goo Yoon, a physical therapist was convicted of healthcare fraud following a seven-day jury trial.
 The jury found that he submitted over $300,000 in claims for appointments that never took place.
 He was arrested in February 2021 and convicted in January 2024.

 DME Fraud (2024)